Code-and-Roll/programathon2016/readme.md

-This project has been develop in contest that is call Programathon - Costa Rica 2016
+This project has been developed in contest that is call Programathon - Costa Rica 2016